B.A. (International Studies) with Honors, summa cum laude; American University

 - Email: email@example.com

 Madalyn K. Wasilczuk directs and teaches the LSU Juvenile Defense Clinic.
-Through the clinic, she and her students provide vigorous representation to young people in East Baton Rouge Parish.
+Through the clinic, she and her students provide vigorous representation to children in East Baton Rouge Parish.
 Before joining the Law Center, Professor Wasilczuk worked in the Cornell Center on the Death Penalty Worldwide, where she taught in the International Human Rights Clinic and Capital Punishment Clinic as a teaching fellow.
-During her time at the Center, Professor Wasilczuk represented capital defendants in the U.S. and sub-Saharan Africa before domestic and regional courts.
+During her time at the Center, Professor Wasilczuk represented people convicted of capital offenses in the U.S. and sub-Saharan Africa before domestic and regional courts.
 She also engaged in human rights advocacy before the United Nations Human Rights Committee and Human Rights Council on the issue of self-determination in Western Sahara and led students on human rights investigations in the Occupied Golan.
 Finally, she was a trainer for the Makwanyane Institute, the Center’s simulation-based capital representation training for sub-Saharan African defense attorneys.